-- a) Entry into the divisional system should be based on the standards detailed in the "Standards for Racing" (page A11-12). - b) Club coaches are responsible for ensuring the ranking status of their paddlers and where necessary to ensure they are re-ranked appropriately. - c) The divisional system is arranged into 9 separate singles divisions and eight separate doubles divisions numbered 2, 3, 4, 5, 6, 7, 8 and 9.
+a) Entry into the divisional system should be based on the standards detailed in the "Racing Standards appendix" to be found at the end of these rules.

+- b) Club coaches are responsible for ensuring the ranking status of their paddlers and where necessary to ensure they are re-ranked appropriately. - c) The divisional system is arranged into 9 separate singles divisions and eight separate doubles divisions numbered 2, 3, 4, 5, 6, 7, 8 and 9.
 Race Organisers must offer the following races at all events except where varied as agreed with the Regional Marathon Adviser.
 Geoff Sanders Trophy Races (GST) are open to paddlers aged Under 14 at 1st January and not ranked in Higher Divisions. - i) Division 2 & 3 doubles race over 20 km. - ii) Singles races for each of divisions 1 to 9 - iii) Doubles races for each of divisions 4 to 9 - d) A list of all padders ranked in each of Divisions 1-8 is published on the MRC website at canoeracing.org.uk/marathon and updated continuously.
 Following promotions and demotions - e) At the end of each racing season, the ranking list is checked and any paddler not having competed for two successive seasons is removed from the list.
 Each autumn clubs are asked to submit a list of the paddlers who will not be active for the coming season and where appropriate, to amend a draft of the proposed divisional lists.